Staff privacy notice

 Your health records

-Our staff privacy notice describes how the occupational health, safety and wellbeing services at Guy’s, St Thomas’, Evelina London Women’s and Children’s, Community, Royal Brompton and Harefield hospital sites (the Trust OHSWB) collects, uses, retains and discloses information about you.
+Our staff privacy notice describes how the occupational health, safety and wellbeing service at Guy’s, St Thomas’, Evelina London Women’s and Children’s, Community, Royal Brompton and Harefield hospital sites (the Trust OHSWB) collects, uses, retains and discloses information about you.

 It includes: